rcw-2/python-digikamdb/docs/intro.rst

 ------------

 * Adding or deleting albumroots, albums and images is not supported.
+* Digikam-DB will probably not run under Windows or MacOS
 * The only tables implemented are:

   * AlbumRoots